-236 "File RESAmericasEISv5.docx A prescribed-head boundary is a region where water levels (heads) are held constant in the simulation, so if drawdowns occur in adjacent areas the flux of water across the prescribed-head boundary increases in response to the increased hydraulic gradient.
-These ""induced inflows"" mitigate drawdowns and lessen impacts on groundwater sinks (springs) in the model domain.
+File RESAmericasEISv5.docx A prescribed-head boundary is a region where water levels (heads) are held constant in the simulation, so if drawdowns occur in adjacent areas the flux of water across the prescribed-head boundary increases in response to the increased hydraulic gradient.
+These "induced inflows" mitigate drawdowns and lessen impacts on groundwater sinks (springs) in the model domain.
 Prescribed-flux boundaries, on the other hand, are regions where the water level (head) is allowed to vary, but the amount of water entering or leaving the model domain in those regions is held constant.
 The model solves for head rather than flux along prescribed-flux boundaries, so any water extracted from the model domain must be supplied entirely by flow reductions at existing sinks with no contribution from induced inflow.
-Reliance on prescribed-head boundaries in the absence of good evidence that they exist is non-conservative, and using only prescribed-flux boundaries is usually overly conservative, since seldom will a model domain have no interaction with a larger region.
+Reliance on prescribed-head boundaries in the absence of good evidence that prescribed-head boundaries exist is non-conservative, and using only prescribed-flux boundaries is usually overly conservative, since seldom will a model domain have no interaction with a larger region.
 These are useful constructs, however, to bound what occurs in nature.
-To evaluate the effects of upwelling within the model domain, suggested by aquifer tests and the presence of groundwater-discharge deposits, a small area of prescribed head was introduced within the model domain, near where the deposits occur in nature.
+To evaluate the effects of upwelling within the model domain, suggested by aquifer tests and the presence of groundwater-discharge deposits, a small area of prescribed head was introduced within the model domain, near where the groundwater-discharge deposits occur in nature.
 Flow reductions in the Muddy River and drawdowns in the Project area were forecast at 10 and 75 years for each conceptual model, giving a total of 12 transient test cases.
 This approach brackets conceptual uncertainty by exploring a range of intrinsic property and hydrologic boundary effects that influence model predictions.
-Model Results Two indicators of impact were used to compare the forecast impacts from the various scenarios or ""conceptual models"" investigated for the Project.
-These are drawdown near the proposed Project well field, expressed in feet of decline at a hypothetical monitoring well, and flow reductions at the headwaters of the Muddy River, expressed as percentage decreases from average 2001 River flows (2001 was the first full calendar year of Southern flow field monitoring records, which indicated a hydraulic barrier and the climatic component of regional water-level decline, which in turn allowed a 5- year well hydraulics analysis of the Muddy River springs area and a comprehensive water balance on the Muddy River).
-Simulated conditions with and without the barrier at 10 and 75 years from Project startup were examined.
-Drawdown in the Project area Synthetic (model-derived) hydrographs of a hypothetical monitoring well located approximately 1.3 miles (2 km) west-northwest of the Belly Tank Flat pumping center was used to illustrate a range of possible near-field pumping effects (Fig. 10).
-The upper four curves represent the predicted drawdowns for the Project life cycle, for cases with and without the hydraulic barrier of Johnson and Mifflin (2003) under two alternative representations of boundary conditions on the model grid (either head or flux retaining prescribed values with time). ""Upwelling"" cases (lower 2 curves) are the most consistent with pumping response and paleohydrologic evidence (spring mound) and suggest upwelling through localized conduits within the model domain to provide internal recharge boundaries.
-18"
+Model Results Two indicators of impact were used to compare the forecast impacts from the various scenarios or "conceptual models" investigated for the Project.
+These two indicators are drawdown near the proposed Project well field, expressed in feet of decline at a hypothetical monitoring well, and flow reductions at the headwaters of the Muddy River, expressed as percentage decreases from average 2001 River flows (2001 was the first full calendar year of Southern flow field monitoring records, which indicated a hydraulic barrier and the climatic component of regional water-level decline, which in turn allowed a 5- year well hydraulics analysis of the Muddy River springs area and a comprehensive water balance on the Muddy River).
+Simulated conditions with and without the hydraulic barrier at 10 and 75 years from Project startup were examined.
+Synthetic (model-derived) hydrographs of a hypothetical monitoring well located approximately 1.3 miles (2 km) west-northwest of the Belly Tank Flat pumping center was used to illustrate a range of possible near-field pumping effects (Fig. 10).
+The upper four curves represent the predicted drawdowns for the Project life cycle, for cases with and without the hydraulic barrier of Johnson and Mifflin (2003) under two alternative representations of boundary conditions on the model grid (either head or flux retaining prescribed values with time).
+"Upwelling" cases (lower 2 curves) are the most consistent with pumping response and paleohydrologic evidence (spring mound) and suggest upwelling through localized conduits within the model domain to provide internal recharge boundaries.